-One of the biggest things that has helped Brandon and me to get on the same page with our finances is to set shared financial goals.
+One of the biggest things that has helped my husband and me to get on the same page with our finances is to set shared financial goals.
 It helps to take the drudgery out of money management and actually make it fun!

 First, setting a financial goal gives us a common objective.
 While we were engaged and just married, our financial goal was to save for our RV to travel the country together.
 Not only did it make it genuinely fun to talk about money, but it also helped to give some direction to our budget.

 Hold each other accountable without judgment

 I’m not saying you should babysit one another or monitor each other’s spending.
 But when you’re working toward shared financial goals and the budget starts to get off track, you can remind each other what you’re working toward.

-Just remember that as you’re holding each other accountable on your goals, do so without judgment.
+Just remember that as you’re holding each other accountable for your goals, do so without judgment.
 If you’re trying to save money for a new car and your partner splurges on an unplanned lunch with coworkers, try not to approach it with judgment or anger.

 Remember that you’re on the same team

 I know how tempting it can be to lead with confrontation when you and your partner aren’t seeing eye to eye or when one of you hasn’t been sticking to the budget.
 But I also know how unproductive that can be.

 Talking to your partner about finance doesn’t have to be as hard as it sounds.
 For many couples, money can be a point of contention.
 But by being proactive and honest in these conversations, you can make it a lot easier on yourself.
 And hey, you might even have fun!